mobify/pinny/README.md

         close: noop
     },`

 Specifies which position module pinny should use when opening.
+Position modules allow you to load specific functionality that tell pinny how to open and close.
+Available position modules can be found in the dist/position folder.
+Current position modules include:

+- Modal Center - opens pinny in the center of the screen
+- Sheet Top - slides down from the top of the screen
+- Sheet Bottom - slides up from the bottom of the screen
+- Sheet Left - slides in from the left of the screen
+- Sheet Right - slides in from the right of the screen

 ```js
 $('#myPinny').pinny({